kfleming123/Coursera-Data-Science/README.md

 # coursera_data_science
-## Completed rogramming Assignments for University of Michigan Introduction to Data Science offered by Coursera.
+## Completed programming Assignments for University of Michigan Introduction to Data Science offered by Coursera.
 **Assignment 2**: Data cleaning.<br>
 **Assignment 3**: More advanced data cleaning.<br>
 **Assignment 4**: More data cleaning and hypothesis testing.<br>